Willard Scott: Willard Scott's Home and Garden Almanac

 In 1995, Scott was the host of one of the first weekly series on the then new cable TV channel Home & Garden Television.
 The series ran two years.

-Actor
+Actor and Voice-over

 Scott made occasional guest appearances as neighbor "Mr. Poole" on The Hogan Family, where his character was married to Mrs. Poole, played by Edie McClurg.

-Voice-over and narration career

-NASA

 Scott worked as the narrator for NASA's weekly program called "The Space Story", with his contributions spanning from the Apollo Program to the Space Shuttle.